What Is A Quantitative Financial Analyst?

 There’re many more to add.
-But these are the main subjects you need to get a good grip of.
+But these are the main subjects you need to get a good grip on.

-- CQF will give you an edge over others because it will help you learn the trade secrets and give you an experience of how quantitative finance analysts need to work in real world environment.
+- CQF will give you an edge over others because it will help you learn trade secrets and experience how quantitative finance analysts need to work in a real-world environment.

-Thus, if you want to do well, along with all the educational degree, consider doing both of these certifications as early as possible in your career.
+Thus, if you want to do well, along with all the educational degrees, consider doing both of these certifications as early as possible in your career.

-The job responsibilities may differ as per the employer and the policies of the company.
-But there’re certain things that wouldn’t change much.
+Job responsibilities may differ as per the employer and the policies of the company.
+But certain things wouldn’t change much.
 So here’s the list of job responsibilities that a quantitative financial analyst has to perform –

-- Making modeling decisions: As a quantitative financial analyst, you need to make modeling decisions.
-To do that you need to research, analyze market trends, see statistics and finally make an informed decision.
+- Making modeling decisions: As a quantitative financial analyst, you must make modeling decisions.
+To do that, you need to research, analyze market trends, see statistics, and finally make an informed decision.

 - Develop quantitative models: Your job would be to develop and implement complex quantitative models, for example, models for trading equities.
 You also need to be able to develop analytical tools and software.

 - Do coding: You need to do coding also.
-That means you need to have sound knowledge in computer programming.
-For example, you need to do coding tasks for pattern recognition or machine learning.
+That means you need to have sound knowledge of computer programming.
+For example, you need to do pattern recognition or machine learning coding tasks.

 - Model specifications: You also need to take care of model specifications and apply several methods for data collection.

-- Testing: Your job would also be to test new models, products and analytics program.
+- Testing: Your job would also be to test new models, products, and analytics programs.

-- Collaborate: You also need to collaborate with mathematicians, computer engineers and physicists to create optimal strategies.
+- Collaborate: You must collaborate with mathematicians, computer engineers, and physicists to create optimal strategies.
 Collaboration is the heart of this job.
 You can’t do it independently.

 - Present & interpret: Your job is also to present and interpret data results to clients and senior management so that they can be helped in strategizing further.

-This is not as similar as finance domain.
+This is not as similar to the finance domain.
 This is tough.
-Because you need to figure out a way to apply scientific methods and software program to hardcore finance.
-You would be able to do that if you have vast knowledge in advanced mathematics, physics & quants and you also have an experience in applying these methods in vast data.
-Your job mainly is to find a pattern and analyze the pattern via these scientific methods.
+Because you need to figure out a way to apply scientific methods and software programs to hardcore finance, you would be able to do that if you have vast knowledge in advanced mathematics, physics & quants, and you also have experience in applying these methods in vast data.
+Your job is to find and analyze the pattern using these scientific methods.
 With practice and knowledge, you would be able to perform well.